openscm/pymagicc/README.md

 http://www.magicc.org/ and included in Pymagicc can run using [Wine](https://www.winehq.org/).

+On modern 64-bit systems one needs to use the 32-bit version of Wine

+    sudo dpkg --add-architecture i386
+    sudo apt-get install wine32

 On 32-bit systems Debian/Ubuntu-based systems `wine` can be installed with

     sudo apt-get install wine

-On 64-bit systems one needs to use the 32-bit version of Wine:

-    sudo dpkg --add-architecture i386
-    sudo apt-get install wine32

 On OS X `wine` is available in the Homebrew package manager: